bitovi/academy/src/web-components/7-display-markers/display-markers.md

   style="border: solid 1px black; max-width: 100%;"
   title="Markers being displayed when a route is selected." />

+## How to Solve This Problem

+1. Update the `bus-tracker` component to pass the vehicles list to the `google-map-view` via the `vehicles` property.
+1. Add a getter/setter pair on the `google-map-view` to handle `.vehicles`.
+When set it should use the Marker snippet (below) to create a new marker for *each* vehicle.
+1. When a route is selected and markers are already displayed for a previous route, remove the previous markers.

 ## Technical Requirements

 To create a new marker use `new google.maps.Marker`.
 This takes an object with some options that look like this: